etesters/testing/GB.md

     :::html
     https://api.gridblaze.com

-You can find details on [GRIDBLAZE's OpenStack implementation here](http://developer.gridblaze.com/api_documentation.php).
+You can use [Cyberduck](http://cyberduck.ch/) or [CloudBerry](http://www.cloudberrylab.com/) to connect with GRIDBLAZE API or you can find more details on [GRIDBLAZE's OpenStack implementation here](http://developer.gridblaze.com/api_documentation.php).

-Connecting to api.gridblaze.com will route requests to the closest API node.
+Connecting to GRIDBLAZE API will route requests to the closest API node.
 Unlike other APIs, our API servers are distributed to allow for lower latency and automated PUT routing to the closest node.

 ## Managing Storage